Gajmain2020/NT-Cap-1/README.md

 1. Clone the following repository [`https://github.com/Gajmain2020/NT-Cap-1.git`](https://github.com/Gajmain2020/NT-Cap-1.git)
 2. Open the cloned and install the dependencies.

+   NOTE : All updated code is in the `dev` branch so change the branch before setting up completely.

 ### Setting up **Backend**

 1. Open the cloned repository and open `cap1` in desired code editor or `IntelliJ` preferably.